How to Write a Business Case (20 Free Templates & Examples)

 Go for alternative solutions

-Generally, most problems tend to have multiple solutions, and, therefore, an options appraisal is needed in your business case.
-List several alternatives or options you looked at, complete with their benefits, risks, and costs assessment.
+Generally, most problems tend to have multiple solutions, and therefore, an options appraisal is needed.
+List several alternatives or options you looked at, complete with their benefits, risks, and cost assessment.
 Show how the alternatives align with the current strategy, vision, and priorities.

 Choose the ideal solution

-The final business case might contain 3-5 options.
+The final one might contain 3-5 options.
 State your preferred option and why your solution is the best option.
-You must develop a compelling argument why this solution is better than all the others in your short-list.
+You must develop a compelling argument as to why this solution is better than all the others in your short-list.
 Perhaps this is the quickest, most affordable, or most profitable alternative.

 Write an executive summary

 The executive summary outlines all your vital business information within a relatively short space, usually on a single page.
-It’s essentially a high-level peek at everything; it summarizes all the other sections of your business case.
-In short, the Executive Summary is an overview of your entire business case.
+It’s essentially a high-level peek at everything; it summarizes all the other sections of the case.
+In short, the Executive Summary is an overview of your entire case.

 Craft the financial portion

-The finance section primarily addresses those who make the funding approval and is one of your business cases’ most critical components.
+The finance section primarily addresses those who make the funding approval and is one of the most critical components.

 Financial appraisal